Click a category below to jump to the info section on the page!

 If there is an emergency and you need to get in touch with your child, please call 715.479.7474 and the receptionist can help you.
 If you call after business hours a detailed message will instruct you on how to reach someone.

 Our typical ratio is 1:4.
 Occasionally, it is slightly more or slightly less.

-If your child is part of an in-camp program like Residential Camp, Advance Camp, and Assistant Counselors they will stay in a rustic-style log cabin that has electricity (the Village Cabins).
-Boys sleep in large canvas tents with wooden platforms, while girls bunk in modern cabins with bathrooms and showers.
+If your child is part of an in-camp program they will stay in a rustic-style log cabin that has electricity.
 Cabins do not have running water or their own bathrooms; instead, we use a centralized bathhouse or, as they are called here at camp, a BIF (Bathroom in the Forest).
 Each BIF has 10-12 private showers and 10-12 private toilets, sinks, and mirrors.
 The water is heated as well.
-Both the girls' and boys' BIFs were newly renovated the summer of 2012.
+Both the girls' and boys' BIFs were renovated in the summer of 2012.